-Buying a big bike can be intimidating, coming from something smaller.
+The naked Kawasaki Z650, if you are buying a big bike, can be intimidating, coming from something small.
 It can be a sizeable jump in terms of performance, ease of use, and price.
-But there are a few motorcycles that make that leap a lot less daunting. and one such example is Kawasaki’s middleweight.
-The naked Kawasaki Z650.
+But there are a few motorcycles that make that leap a lot less daunting.
+And one such example is Kawasaki’s middleweight.

 In this new iteration, Kawasaki has made some changes.
 That not only differentiate but set it apart from its predecessor.

-- The first unsurprisingly is the engine that is now BS6 and Euro 5 compliant.
+- The engine is now BS6 and Euro 5 compliant,

 What this has done is give the bike a much more dynamic and provocative design.
 Something the Japanese manufacturer refers to as Tsugumi.

 There is some functionality amongst this new form too.
-The new LED headlight not only looks great but also does a pretty good job of illuminating what’s in front of you.
+The new LED headlight not only looks great but also does a pretty good job of illuminating what is in front of you.

-Then there’s the addition of a TFT instrument cluster.
-It is a rather compact unit but one of the crispest ones we’ve seen at this price point.
+The addition of a TFT instrument cluster is a compact unit but one of the crispest ones we have seen at this price point.
 Already from the rider’s point of view because it can look quite pixelated up close.
 This unit can also be connected to Kawasaki’s Rideology App.

 Kawasaki Z650 Engine Specs

-You will find that the Kawasaki Z650 is largely the same as before.
+You will find that the Kawasaki Z650 is much the same as before.
 At its center is a 649 cc liquid-cooled parallel-twin engine.
-That is in this BS6 avatar.
-Makes the same peak power of 68 horsepower as before.
-Peak torque 64 Newton-meters though is down by 1.7-newton meters.
+That is in this BS6 model.
+The peak power of 68 horsepower and peak torque of 64 Newton-meters.
+Torque is down by 1.7-newton meters.
 But that is not something you will notice.

 Kawasaki Z650 Performance

-And not that you simply will complain either because the z650 is quick.
-And if you’re eager with the throttle, the front end will lift-up easily in first gear.
-Push all the way through the 6-speed gearbox.
+And not that you will complain either because the z650 is quick.
+And if you are eager with the throttle, the front end will lift easily in first gear.
+Push through the 6-speed gearbox.
 And you would blast past 100 kilometers per hour in a sports car timing 4.8 seconds.